 An initiative that was three years in the making, UHV unveiled its official class ring during its 2017 Homecoming.
 Led by SGA, the class ring was designed by students working in conjunction with staff and administrators.
-Rings may be purchased by UHV alumni or students who have earned at least 90 credit hours toward their degree by visiting www.balfour.com.
+Rings may be purchased by UHV alumni or students who have completed at least 60 credit hours toward their degree by visiting www.balfour.com.
 During the spring semester, a ceremony is held for students who have earned their class ring.
 The ring is a source of pride and accomplishment, and an identifier of UHV alumni.
 Below is what the different elements on the ring represent:

 River – The river with hidden kayaks represents the Guadalupe River in Riverside Park, one of Victoria’s landmarks and a place where many students go for outdoor activities as well as UHV baseball games in Riverside Stadium.

 Gazebo – The gazebo represents the DeLeon Plaza in downtown Victoria where students attend many festivals the city hosts.
 The plaza is a signature landmark in the Crossroads.

 Pyramids – The two pyramids, part of Pyramid Row, are a staple of the UHV campus.
 This spot is where students complete Jaguar Journey new student orientation and participate in many other activities throughout the year.
 The pyramids are one of the first landmarks students identify when talking about the UHV campus.